yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/troubleshoot/install-upgrade-issues/vm.md

 ---
-title: Troubleshoot install and upgrade issues on VMs
+title: Install and upgrade issues on virtual machines
-headerTitle: Troubleshoot install and upgrade issues on VMs
+headerTitle: Install and upgrade issues on virtual machines
 linkTitle: Install and upgrade issues
-description: Troubleshoot issues encountered when installing or upgrading YugabyteDB Anywhere on VMs.
+description: Troubleshoot issues encountered when installing or upgrading YugabyteDB Anywhere on virtual machines.
 menu:
   preview_yugabyte-platform:
     identifier: install-upgrade-vm-issues